Is your business ready to go global? We’re here to help.

 Asian female reclines on red sofa with laptop

 A flurry of online shopping and digital transactions means SMEs have become international business-natives, linking customers and suppliers all over the world.
-It’s one of the reasons why, as e-commerce develops, we are focused on innovation and automation technologies that can enable cross-border commerce and help small businesses scale up.
+As e-commerce develops, we are focused on innovation and automation technologies that can enable cross-border commerce and help small businesses scale up.

-Take FedEx Surround, a new ground-breaking collaboration which powers the FedEx logistics network through Microsoft’s intelligent cloud.
+Take FedEx Surround, a new ground-breaking collaboration powering the FedEx logistics network through Microsoft’s intelligent cloud.
 It gives greater visibility into supply chains with near-real-time analytics of shipment tracking, driving more precise logistics and inventory management.

 A reliable logistics partner can be the resilient backbone for SMEs operating at a time of crisis.
-For example, in addition to flexing its network when needed, FedEx offers interactive e-commerce delivery solutions such as FedEx® Delivery Manager.
+We offer interactive e-commerce delivery solutions such as FedEx® Delivery Manager.
 This tool allows e-merchants to offer their residential customers the ability to tailor their delivery options, including timing and location of receiving deliveries.
-With a recent update in some Asian markets to enable automated WhatsApp notifications for end customers, this has evolved to become a much more customer-centric, contactless delivery solution.
+In some Asian markets, automated WhatsApp notifications can be sent to end customers, providing a more customer-centric, contactless delivery solution.

-COVID-19 has been a tipping point for many businesses - and SMEs are repositioning for the future.
+We still live in a disrupted world, and SMEs are repositioning for the future.
 Together, we must creatively plan and adapt for what’s next.
-By making it easy for SMEs to do business with their customers, recovery will flourish.
-We must be future-ready – now.
+By making it easy for SMEs to do business with their customers, and creating future-ready solutions, recovery will flourish.

 About the Author